Rishthegreat/Notes/School/WW2.md

 	- Isolationists did not like this

 - **Election of 1940**
-	- If the war had not began, the FDR would have probably reti
+	- If the war had not began, the FDR would have probably retired
+	- He says that if he is nominated by the democrats, he will run
+		- He is picked because he was popular and would have run
+		- He gave very few speeches and focused more on the war because he already knew that he would win
+	- Republicans nominated Wendell Willkie
+		- He was a recently converted Republicans and had similar foreign ideas to FDR
+		- His main problem with FDR is him running for 3rd term
+-